 The different BI roles

 The different roles are also shown in the figure below.
-They are subdivided into basic roles (orange) and additional roles (blue).
+They are subdivided into basic roles (yellow) and additional roles (blue).

 Figure 1: The different roles that are required for a Business Intelligence project, split into two dimensions Management / Execution and Technology / Business.

 Effective BI project teams are characterized – in contrast with conventional IT project teams – by their multidisciplinary nature: business professionals, usability experts, information analysts, (senior) managers, they all play prominent role on the Business Intelligence stage:

 1. Business Intelligence project manager